 Background

-Leading lines allow ships to navigate with precision along straight sections of a route providing visibility is sufficient to see the leading marks/lights
+Leading lines allow ships to navigate with precision along straight sections of a route providing visibility is sufficient to see the leading marks/lights.

-It is common practice to guide ships along narrow fairways by means of leading lines or, more generally a series of leading lines in succession, the useful segments of which form a continuous series of straight lines.
-The availability of suitable sites for the leading marks may influence the selection of ship courses in natural narrow fairways or in the layout of artificial channels.
+It is common practice to guide ships along narrow fairways by means of leading lines or, more generally, a series of leading lines in succession, the useful segments of which form a continuous series of straight lines.
+The availability of suitable sites for the leading marks may influence the selection of ship courses in natural, narrow fairways or in the layout of artificial channels.
 The use of existing buildings or structures may be possible as locations for installation leading marks.

-In order to reach the first useful segment of leading lights, it will often be necessary to observe at least one of the leading lights whilst in a region to seaward or to the side of it.
-This has been called 'acquisition region'. necessary to observe both leading marks or lights while in a seaward region.
-This region To ensure safe and effective navigation toward the useful segment of a leading line, the mariner must be able to see both leading marks or lights while still approaching from the seaward side.
+To ensure safe and effective navigation toward the useful segment of a leading line, it will often be necessary to observe at least one of the leading marks or lights within the ‘acquisition area’. the mariner must be able to see both leading marks or lights while still approaching from the seaward side.
 This area is referred to as the “acquisition region”.
 The size of the acquisition region must be considered in the calculation of the main line.

 This guideline is only related to the inaccuracy of the aid to navigation proper, leaving out the different 'nautical margins' that should be taken into account but which depend on local conditions and can only be determined after considering each particular case.

 Definitions and Parameters